zwave-js/node-zwave-js/docs/troubleshooting/no-updates.md

                   value:         71 °F
    ```

    If this is not the case, see b).
-Otherwise, this seems to be okay from the `node-zwave-js` point of view.
+Otherwise, this seems to be okay from the `zwave-js` point of view.

    b) **No source endpoint**\
    The device sends un-encapsulated reports (no source endpoint information):